DevContainer Configuration for Codespaces

-VS Code Dev Container configuration for one-click cloud and local development environments — GitHub Codespaces, JetBrains Gateway, and VS Code with the Jekyll toolchain pre-installed.
+VS Code Dev Container config for one-click cloud and local dev — GitHub Codespaces, JetBrains Gateway, and VS Code, with the Jekyll toolchain pre-installed.

 DevContainer Configuration